 We do it for the love of our community (100% volunteer run)

-By 10am @ Uwajimaya, or East-siders pre-order one week ahead for pick up at church.
+Fresh Mochi delivered to Uwajimaya by 10am (no preorders), or East-siders pre-order one week ahead for pick up at church.

 Mochi beginnings at Konko Church